-Upper School.
-Students who are absent more than ten Upper School periods per class in a school year may be retained or required to attend summer school at the discretion of the principal regardless of grades.

-Lower & Upper School: In order for administrators to consider an exception, parents must provide information on extended /chronic illness, hospital stays or other circumstances.
-Habitual unexcused absences may result in a student being asked to withdraw by the Head of School.
+Students who are absent more than twenty days in Lower School or more than ten Upper School class periods in a school year may be retained or required to attend summer school at the discretion of the principal regardless of grades.
+In order for administrators to consider an exception, parents must provide information on extended / chronic illness, hospital stays or other circumstances.
+Habitual unexcused absences may result in a student being asked to withdraw.